oxuva/long-term-tracking-benchmark/README.md

 ## 4. Submit to the evaluation server

-Since the annotations for the test set are secret, in order to evaluate your tracker and produce plots similar to the one in our paper you need to submit the raw prediction csv files to [our evaluation server](https://competitions.codalab.org/competitions/19529#participate), hosted on CodaLab.
+Since the annotations for the test set are secret, in order to evaluate your tracker and produce plots similar to the one in our paper you need to submit the raw prediction csv files to the [evaluation server](https://competitions.codalab.org/competitions/19529#participate), hosted on CodaLab.

 First, create a CodaLab account (if you do not already have one) and request to join the OxUvA competition.
 Note that the CodaLab account is per human, not per tracker.